| | |

 I’m not a fan of these, but I know many people swear by them, so I’m including them here.
 Frankfurt Sightseeing offers hop-on hop-off double-decker buses on a choice of two routes.

 A 22-hectare garden with 13,000 plant species from all over the world.
-I didn’t go, but it sounds lovely, especially the Palm House, a huge greenhouse dating to 1869.
+I didn’t go, but it sounds lovely, especially the Palmengarten, which has a huge greenhouse dating to 1869.
+Website.

 Where to stay in Frankfurt

-We stayed at Lindley Lindenberg Hotel, in a business district slightly outside the center and just a few tram stops from the New Old Town.
+We stayed at Lindley Lindenberg Hotel, now called Lyf East Frankfurt, in a business district slightly outside the center and just a few tram stops from the New Old Town.
+It was very chic and comfortable, with a great bar and lovely quiet spaces.

 Eating in Frankfurt